HOLDEN & ARTS ASSOCIATES

 When she learns that the party's special guest is (real life) writer Gary Soto, Belinda wants desperately to attend the party and share her own writings with Soto.
 But to do that, she must learn to stand up for herself and take charge of her life and dreams.
 This captivating bilingual one-woman performance is a modern spin on the beloved fairy tale and tackles cultural heritage, family, and the power of language.

-This production is available as a virtual or in person offering in 2021-2022 and will be doing a larger national tour in 2022-2023.
+This production is available for touring in 2022-2023 and 2023-2024.
 Glass Half Full Theatre is on the Texas Commission on the Arts Touring Roster, so funding may be available for Texas and Mid-America presenters for either virtual or in person engagements.
 Learn more here.

 Best for Grades: K-6th